 Soups are a terrific vehicle for adding massive amounts of vegetables to your diet.
 Just keep in mind that most soups deliver a far greater jolt of sodium than do foods that taste far saltier, like potato chips or tamari-roasted almonds.
 Perhaps the best way to make soup is in a slow-cooker, since with five minutes’ preparation you can go away for a few hours and return to a steaming pot of perfectly-cooked soup.
 There are several excellent vegan soup cookbooks and slow-cooker cookbooks on the market.

 And finally, salads are the most obvious way to add heaps of veggies to your diet.
 Many people’s only exposure to salad involves uninspired offerings.
 Nobody has ever felt excitement eating a salad made of iceberg lettuce, Italian dressing, and two or three other vegetables.
-But a good salad made with an impressive selection of fresh vegetables can be remarkably delicious.
-Grated root vegetables like carrots, beets, and parsnips can provide color and crunch.
+But a good salad made with an impressive selection of fresh vegetables and an inspired dressing is remarkably delicious.
+Grated root vegetables like carrots, beets, and parsnips provide plenty of color and crunch.
 Also try adding purple cabbage and finely-chopped leafy greens like kale.
 They’ll add color, nutrients, and new textures that take your salad to the next level.

 Nothing will improve your salads as much as a salad spinner.
-They’ll enable you to quickly spin off a shockingly large amount of water—water that if left on your veggies will dilute your salad dressing and keep it from clinging to your vegetables.
+They’ll enable you to quickly spin off a shockingly large amount of water—water that would otherwise dilute your salad dressing and keep it from clinging to your vegetables.

 No matter what vegetable-based dish you’re preparing, choose vegetables featuring as many different colors as possible.
 More colors mean a more visually appealing meal with a greater diversity of flavors, plus you’ll also be guaranteeing yourself a wider range of nutrients.